texfaq/texfaq.github.io/FAQ-usepsfont.md

 need to buy from one of the many commercial font vendors (see, for example, [''choice of fonts''](FAQ-psfchoice.md)).

-If you use LaTeX 2e, access to your printer's fonts is offered by the PSNFSS package; the LaTeX3 project team declare that PSNFSS is a ''required'' part of a LaTeX distribution, and bug reports may be submitted via the
+If you use LaTeX2e, access to your printer's fonts is offered by the PSNFSS package; the LaTeX3 project team declare that PSNFSS is a ''required'' part of a LaTeX distribution, and bug reports may be submitted via the